 Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Here's a bold claim to start: Fidelity is probably the single best brokerage for the average American investor in 2026 — and it's not particularly close.
 If you've spent more than five minutes researching brokerages, you've already run into the name.
 After a decade of watching platforms rise and fall, I get why it keeps coming up.
-The Fidelity review 2026 question most people are actually asking isn't "is it good?"
+But the real Fidelity review 2026 question most people are asking isn't "is it good?"
 It's "is it still worth it given how crowded this space has gotten?"
-Let me save you three hours of Googling: mostly yes, with some real caveats that matter depending on who you are.
+Let me save you three hours of Googling: mostly yes, but there are some real caveats depending on who you are.

 Quick Overview: Fidelity at a Glance